JHCCCoder/Face_Mask_Detector/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-* Include screenshots, video demos and code examples to demonstrate the project.
+* This part mainly use to demonstarte the project.

 <!-- LICENSE -->